pallet/test-env/README.md

 The `TEST_ENV_THREAD` environment variable can be used to set the number of test threads (defaults to 1).

+The `unique-name` function can be used to generate a name based on the current test and the current selector.

 ## Controlling Teardown of Nodes